fabiommendes/sidekick/docs/intro-functions.rst

 argument.
 Again, each type that implements this interface defines its own behavior.
-In the case of lists and most sequence types, it executes the function in all tuples formed by combining the arguments and flatten the result.
+In the case of lists and most sequence types, it executes the function in all tuples formed by combining the arguments and flattening the result.

 >>> sk.apply(op.mul, [1, 2, 3], [2])
 [2, 4, 6]